Overview of Jersey City

 Jersey City Work and Study

 Jersey City's economy has been traditionally dependent on transportation and distribution, but experienced a revival in the 1990s that continues today.
-The city shifted its focus to finance, insurance and real estate businesses, contributing to Jersey City's nicknames of "the sixth borough" and "Wall Street West," according to City-Data.
+The city shifted its focus to finance, insurance, and real estate businesses, contributing to Jersey City's nicknames of "the sixth borough" and "Wall Street West," according to City-Data.
 The source revealed that these businesses have seen a 500 percent growth since 1993 as many New York firms have looked to Jersey City to relocate or start up new businesses.
-Jersey City apartments are an ideal option for many business professionals relocating to this fast growing corporate developments.
+Jersey City apartments are an ideal option for many business professionals relocating to these fast growing corporate developments.

 City Town Info reveals that there are at least 10 colleges in Jersey City, including the selective New Jersey City University, which enrolls more than 8,400 students.
 Saint Peters College can also be found here, which enrolls roughly 3,000 students.

 Rentals in Jersey City, NJ and Cost of Living

 According to information collected by the U.S. Census Bureau, Jersey City rentals have a vacancy rate of 8.6 percent and the median gross rent is $1,084 as of 2010.
 Thirty percent of all renters fall in the gross rent range of $1,000 to $1,499, and more than 77 percent of all renters fall in the wider gross rent range of $750 to $1,500 or more.
 Nearly 39 percent of all renters report spending 35 percent or more on gross rental costs.

 City-Data information revealed that the cost of living in Jersey City in March 2012 was assigned a value of 123.5, which is 23.5 points higher than the national average.

 Jersey City Attractions and Special Events